boltops-tools/lono/docs/_docs/configsets/cfn-vs-cloud-init.md

 nav_order: 31
 ---

 There are two similarly named projects: cfn-init and cloud-init.
-Both provide a standard way to customize EC2 instances.
+Both provide a standard way to customize EC2 instances, but they are different tools.
 You may be wondering what's the difference between these projects.

 * cloud-init is a Ubuntu-developed project that provides a standard to customize Cloud instances.
-* cfn-init is an AWS supported way of customizing EC2 instances which uses cloud-init.
+* cfn-init is an AWS supported way of customizing EC2 instances.

 ## More Details